Nicktvdd/Phonebook-Megaphone/README.md

 # CPP-Phonebook (PROJECT IS IN PROGRESS)
-A simple implementation of a phonebook in C++
+A simple implementation of a phonebook and a megaphone in C++